Custom Packaging

 A typical timeline for custom shipping boxes with logo design at Custom Logo Things begins with an initial consultation where SKU dimensions, palette, order quantity, and target ship dates are collected.

-We often revise the briefing form during the hour-long call to capture multi-kit orders and choose materials that match the protection level needed; the Houston sales team enters those specifics into our ERP so the estimate includes precise stack height and the 12-15 business day production window after proof approval.
+We often revise the briefing form during the hour-long call to capture multi-kit orders and choose materials that match the protection level needed.
+The Houston sales team enters those specifics into our ERP so the estimate includes precise stack height and the 12-15 business day production window after proof approval.

 Breaking Down Costs for Custom Shipping Boxes With Logo Design